krasimir/beginning/README.md

 ![Hipster](assets/pexels-photo-2453823.jpeg)

-# JavaScript-2020-Hipster-Starter
+# A new _Beginning_ in the world of JavaScript

-A small startup repo for your JavaScript project.
-It includes setup for:
+A small starter kit repo for your JavaScript projects.
+It includes:

-* Webpack
+* Webpack + webpack-dev-server (live-reload and watcher)
 * TypeScript
-* React (styled-components)
+* React + styled-components
-* ESLint
-* Prettier
+* ESLint/Prettier configured

 ## How to use it